 Summer Camp Instructor

-This position is for one summer, from July 9 to August 17th plus an additional week of training and prep before the summer camp begins.
+This position is for one summer, from June 24 to August 9th, plus an additional week of training and prep before the summer camp begins.
+For the specific dates of each program, please check our website.
 We have two different camp programs occurring sequentially.
 We will consider applicants who want to teach both camps, or who want to teach only one.

 The first two weeks are Being Animals Camp for children ages 4-7, held at a school in Beverly indoors and out on the trails.
 The campers spend each morning imagining they are a different local animal and moving to move, eat, relate, and seek shelter like that animal.
 Being Animals is a half day program.

 The last four weeks are Survival Rockport for 7-12 year olds, held in the woods in Rockport, away from any buildings or plumbing.
 The campers spend their full day out learning survival skills and naturalist skills in our unique story based, playful student-led format.
 While the campers are allowed a lot of freedom and responsibility and are allowed to use knives and fire, and come away with significant skills, there is also a lighthearted and playful feel to the program.
 We are in the wilderness and we are learning to eat wild foods and survive, but we are rarely uncomfortable, and we do bring some modern conveniences, including s’mores.
 We end each day on a public beach that we travel to on foot.
 The Survival Rockport camp is staffed in the field by only two instructors, so they need to be comfortable managing all kinds of challenge and situation, administering first aid, and serving as open water lifeguards.